puppetlabs/puppet-docs/source/hiera/1/command_line.markdown

 ### Array Merge

-An array merge lookup assembles a value by merging every value it finds in the hierarchy into an array, then flattening the array.
+An array merge lookup assembles a value by merging every value it finds in the hierarchy into a flattened array of unique values.
 [See "Array Merge Lookup"][array_lookup] for more details.

 Use the `--array` option to do an array merge lookup.